 Optimism is a key trait of success, happiness and effective leadership of self and others.

 Courage transforms fear, and sometimes even shame, into determination.
 At times when we want to give in, courage helps us continue; it’s the fuel to propel us forward.
 It helps us reach beyond our comfort zone and welcome new challenges.
 Above all, it helps us to accept the challenges life throws at us.
-In any role we need to build our courage muscle and access the gift of courage in our lives.
+In any role, we need to build our courage muscle and access the gift of courage in our lives.

 Resilience is the strength of spirit to recover from adversity.
 It enables us to find hope and the courage to continue, even when faced with tragedy or negative circumstances.
 Resilience isn’t a trait but, instead, a result of tapping into internal and external skills and resources.

-In this session we explore the 3 key elements of resilience and the 6 keys to building resilience in the workplace including; developing supportive relationships and empathy, fostering gratitude and reframing the script.
-We also deep delve into ways to spark your motivation and confront the things you fear.
+In this session, we explore the 3 key elements of resilience and the 6 keys to building resilience in the workplace, including; developing supportive relationships and empathy, fostering gratitude and reframing the script.
+We also delve deep into ways to spark your motivation and confront the things you fear.
 Each person then shares their gift of resilience and a plan of action to build this gift.

-In this session we explore the key obstacles to gratitude and the benefits of it within the workplace.
+In this session, we explore the key obstacles to gratitude and the benefits of it within the workplace.
 We then apply the H.E.A.R.T model to create a gratitude practice and uncover tips and tools to fast track this.
 The group then shares their plan and gift of gratitude.

-Curiosity is a skill and also a characteristic – a motivated desire for more information.
+Curiosity is a skill and also a characteristic – a motivating desire for more information.
 It’s the engine that drives learning and achievement, and it’s almost like a state of arousal that needs to be provoked.
 Being curious requires us to ask questions of ourselves, situations and others.
 This helps us grow and be what I call ‘in flow’ in and out of the workplace.

 Change is the only constant in life.
 It can be chosen or forced upon us.
 Change can be the portal to growth, possibility and new directions.
 Our ‘why’ to change must exceed our ‘why’ to stay the same.
-To embrace known and unknown change we need a compelling reason and the motivation to do so.
+To embrace known and unknown change, we need a compelling reason and the motivation to do so.